Environment Monitoring Sensors Manufacturer

 Soil conductivity sensors measure the changes in soil conductivity to reflect variations in soil salinity.
 Soil conductivity is an indicator of both salt content and moisture content in the soil.
 Soil conductivity sensors use changes in resistance to output conductivity values, providing farmers with information about soil salinity and moisture content.
 This helps in better management and maintenance of plant growth.

-Soil PH level not only affects the ionic form and availability of large and trace elements in the soil but also has a significant impact on the life activities of microorganisms in the soil.
-Too low or too high PH will affect nutrient absorption.
+Soil pH level not only affects the ionic form and availability of large and trace elements in the soil but also has a significant impact on the life activities of microorganisms in the soil.
+Too low or too high pH will affect nutrient absorption.

-The soil PH sensor is composed of a metal sensor and a functional value-switching device.
+The soil pH sensor is composed of a metal sensor and a functional value-switching device.
 As the core hardware system, the metal sensor is in direct contact with the soil during detection and uses the oxidation reaction in the chemical reaction to generate current.
-The magnitude of the current value will drive the different ph value unit data corresponding to the ammeter, and the value can be directly displayed to people through the host conversion.
+The magnitude of the current value will drive the different pH value unit data corresponding to the ammeter, and the value can be directly displayed to people through the host conversion.

 Soil NPK sensors are used to detect the content of nitrogen, phosphorus, and potassium in the soil.
 They utilize a physical sensing method rather than a chemical one.
 These sensors can be embedded in the soil or other media for long-term monitoring of soil nutrient data variations.
 By detecting the levels of nitrogen, phosphorus, and potassium in the soil, the fertility of the soil can be assessed, providing valuable information about soil conditions.